aanunez/Shibboleth-Survey/README.md

 # Survey-Auth

-Geisinger Specific Redcap EM
+## What does it do?

+Simple Redcap to force the user to login prior to responding on a survey.
+This module will work with any login method that sets a PHP-accessible header value (i.e. something in $_SERVER like HTTP_REMOTE_USER).
+This is usually Shibboleth, but other login methods may function similarly.

+## Installing

+You can install the module by droping it directly in your modules folder (i.e. `/modules/survey_auth_v1.0.0`).

+## TODO

-Question: Do we need to move to the before render hook?
+* Do we need to move to the before render hook?

-## Notes

-We perform rounded and calc hashes based on 10minute chunks looking back a total of 30minutes, so logins are valid for that time.
+* Testing